What is Buckeye Careers?

 Yes!
 Students should check the Events tab in Handshake for different career closet and discounted shopping events, as well as the annual Office of Student Life Career Closet event held every spring and fall semester.

 How can families be supportive?

-By offering support, open communication and encouraging new levels of independence so that your students can make satisfying career choices and become reliable contributors to society.
+Families can support their students by offering supportive, open communication, as well as encouraging new levels of independence that allow students to make satisfying career choices and become reliable contributors to society.
 Let them engage in decision-making and actively explore their occupational options before making a commitment.
-We have guidelines to summarize helpful practices that a parent can use to foster the career exploration process on our website.
+We have guidelines to summarize helpful practices that families can use to foster the career exploration process on our website.